Looking to go for a cruise on Loch Ness?

 The commentary is provided by Mike, the Nessie Hunter, who is full of interesting stories and facts too.

 This is a great boat trip if you are looking for a more personal boat trip experience.
 It’s also a great trip to combine with a visit to the Loch Ness visitor centre.
 There is a cafe, gift shops, and gelato bar at the visitor centre too making it a great spot to spend a couple of hours.
-(Please note that the Loch Ness Visitor Centre is currently closed – due to reopen in May 2023)

 You can book this trip online up to 1 hour in advance.
 There are hourly sailings throughout the day.